The World Class Swimming Programme operate two Performance Centres, one at the University of Bath and one at Loughborough University.

-Key features of the national centres include:
+Key features of the Performance Centres include:

-- 50m pool
+- 50m pool.

 - Provision of fully integrated daily training environment including 25 hours of dedicated pool training per week (60% water time is allocated to long course training).

-- Selected to provide the best possible living environment conducive to high performance training
+- Selected to provide the best possible living environment conducive to high performance training.

 - Aim to give support to athletes to ensure they achieve an ideal lifestyle/performance balance.

-National Centre for Swimming Athlete Membership
+Performance Centre Athlete Membership

 Applicants are asked to note the following: